Learning Outcomes

 headings[0].setAttribute("style","padding-left:100px")

-Now let’s say I do a lot of indenting and I want to build a library function to simplify manipulating padding of HTML elements.
+Now let’s say I do a lot of indenting and I want to build a library function to simplify manipulating padding of HTMLHyper-Text Markup Language - the declarative language for specifying web page content. elements.

 function setLeftPadding(elem, value) {